rust-lang/rust/src/doc/rustc-dev-guide/src/mir/debugging.md

 control-flow graph
 * `-Z dump-mir-dataflow` - dumps a `.dot` file showing the [dataflow state] at each point in the control-flow graph
-* `-Z dump-mir-spanview` - dumps an `.html` file that highlights the source spans associated with MIR elements (including mouse-over actions to reveal elements obscured by overlaps, and tooltips to view the MIR statements).
-This flag takes an optional value: `statement` (the default), `terminator`, or `block`, to generate span highlights with different levels of granularity.

 `-Z dump-mir=F` is a handy compiler option that will let you view the MIR for each function at each stage of compilation. `-Z dump-mir` takes a **filter** `F`